GSA/digitalgov.gov/content/posts/2015-07-24-cio-council-releases-it-policy-library.md

 The database can be found on the [CIO Council’s resources page](https://www.cio.gov/resources/it-policy-library/).

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-436-IT-Policy-Library-Screenshot.jpg" alt="A screenshot of C I O dot gov's I T Policy Library." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-436-IT-Policy-Library-Screenshot.jpg" alt="A screenshot of C I O dot gov's I T Policy Library." >}}

 The database also provides a place for you to submit and leave feedback concerning the resource and suggest additions to the library’s content.